turingschool/curriculum/source/internal_testing/rspec_and_bdd.markdown

 To use the library, add `gem 'rspec-rails'` to the `:test` and `:development` groups in your Gemfile, then run `bundle` from the command line.

-Now you can run: `rails g rspec:install`
+Now you can run: `rails generate rspec:install`
-This adds the spec directory and some skeleton files, including the "rake spec" task.
+This adds the spec directory and some skeleton files, including the `rake spec` task.

 ## Unit Testing

-Once we have a failing integration test we have permission to write lower-level examples.
+Once we have a failing integration test we have *permission* to write lower-level examples.

 ### Theory